Well, I must admit that it has been fun talking about this subject, so in this post I want to show the best we have found.

 We have to thank Juan Manuel Anguita, a Surveyor from Jaén, Spain who made an effort to build this macro.
 The Excel file has three sheets, one of them called Preview allows you to see the chart in plan, and side views (built on pure Excel charts!).
 Also each of these 9 quadrants can be viewed, in case of changing data in the table, use the button «update views»

 The third sheet called options, allows you to define whether the file to be exported will go in two or three dimensions, the size of the letter, if we want the elevations (dots) and the name of the dxf file to be displayed.

 Once the purple button is pressed, a .dxf file is created, which can be opened with Microstation, Arcview, AutoCAD or almost any CAD program.
-In this, a layer is created for each different text found in the 'Layer' column (eg: lev), in which the points are stitched; there will also be another layer whose monbre will be the text of the column 'Layer' + txt (ex .: levtxt), in which the codes will be, and another one will be created, in which the dimensions will be, with the monbre 'text of the column 'Layer' + dimensions (ex .: levcotas).
+In this, a layer is created for each different text found in the 'Layer' column (eg: lev), where the points will be; There will also be another layer whose name will be the text of the column 'Layer' + txt (ex: levtxt), where the codes will be, and another will be created, where the dimensions will be, with the name 'text of the column 'Layer' + dimensions (ex: levcotas).
 An excel file with the same name and in the same destination is also created.

 The destination file (dxf)

-This is the example of the file displayed from AutoCAD.
-Then you can change the colors of the layers (format / layers) or the format of points (format / point styles).
+This is the example of the file viewed from AutoCAD.
+Then you can change the colors of the layers (format / layers) or the point format (format / point styles).

-It is simply an awesome application, for the useful and simple what it is to manage.
-Do not draw lines, just send points.
+It is simply an impressive application, for how useful and simple it is to handle.
+It doesn't draw lines, it just sends points.